medined/medined.github.io/_posts/2020-07-11-kubebench-remediations.md

 * 1.2 API Server
 * 1.2.1 Ensure that the --anonymous-auth argument is set to false

 The `anonymous-auth` is set to true to enable health-checks from load balancers.
-However, if that is not a concern then this finding can be remediated with the following task.
+Research on this topic shows that communication between nodes and users is fully secured by Principle of Least Privilege.
+However, if the health check is not a concern then this finding can be remediated with the following task.

 ```
-JUSTIFICATION of FAIL
+JUSTIFICATION of FAIL (MANUAL)

     # If a change is made, the apiserver is restarted.
     - name: 1.2.1 Ensure that the --anonymous-auth argument is set to false